royby-cyberark/aws-custom-resource-demo/README.md

 * Optionally update the id in the CdkStack instantiation in app.py to set your stack name
 * Deploy: `cdk deploy`

-NOTE: Make sure that you have a working aws profile which you can deploy to. if you're not sure, follow the "CDK Getting started guide"
+*NOTE*: Make sure that you have a working aws profile which you can deploy to. if you're not sure, follow the [CDK Getting started guide](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)